nabto/unabto/test/unittest/README.md

 ## unit test

-This is a cross platform unittest the intent is to test code both in modules and in the unabto core.
-The intent is not to be a platform integration test for the major large platforms.
+The unittest is a place to put test of code.
+The intent is that it should be a platform independent test.
+To simplify the test application it currently only runs on linux, mac.